Vegan Eggnog (with Soy Milk, Oat Milk, or Almond Milk)

 - You can use any sweetener that you wish.

-- You can control the amount of sweetener that you use.
+- You can control how much sweetener you use.

 - It’s rich, creamy, and frothy!